 - It is the non-toxic inhibitors of Electron transport chain.

-- These compound extracted from roots of tropical plant Derris elliptica and Lonchoncarpus nicou.
+- These compounds extracted from roots of tropical plant Derris elliptica and Lonchoncarpus nicou.

 - It binds at Complex I between Fe-S protein and Ubiquinone.

 - This is non-toxic to mammals because poorly absorbed.
-Shows toxic effect in fishes.
+Shows the toxic effect in fishes.